cpmpercussion/impsy/README.md

 There are four steps for using IMPSY.
 First, you'll need to setup your musical interface to send it OSC data and receive predictions the same way.
 Then you can log data, train the MDRNN, and make predictions using our provided scripts.

-### 1. Connect music interface and synthesis software
+### 1. Connect music interface and synthesis software and configure IMPSY

-You'll need:

-- A music interface that can output data as OSC.
-- Some synthesiser software that can take OSC as input.

-These could be the same piece of software or hardware!
+IMPSY doesn't make any sound, it communicates with other sound making hardware or software and controller hardware or software via MIDI, OSC, WebSockets or serial.
+You could send and receive predictions from the same sofware (e.g., Pd with OSC input and output) or hardware (e.g., Arturia Microfreak with MIDI in and out).
+You can also have separate sources for input and output (input from an X-Touch controller with output to Max via OSC) and multiple sources at the same time.

-You need to decide on the number of inputs (or dimension) for your predictive model.
+You need to decide on a fixed number of inputs (or dimension) for your predictive model.
 This is the number of continuous outputs from your interface plus one (for time).
 So for an interface with 8 faders, the dimension will be 9.

-Now you need your music interface to send messages to IMPSY over OSC.
-The default address for IMPSY is: localhost:5001.
+Your impsy configuration goes in a `.toml` file which by default is called `config.toml`.
+You can look in the `configs` directory to see many options including `default.toml` which has every possible section filled in.

+For MIDI communication, IMPSY receives and sends message for one different note channel or CC for each dimension.
+Have a look at the `midi` block in `default.toml` for an example.

+For OSC and Serial communication, IMPSY receives and sends on every dimension together in single dense messages.
 The messages to IMPSY should have the OSC address `/interface`, and then a float between 0 and 1 for each continuous output on your interface, e.g.:

     /interface 0 0.5 0.23 0.87 0.9 0.7 0.45 0.654

-For an 8-dimensional interface.

 Your synthesiser software or interface needs to listen for messages from the IMPSY system as well.
 These have the same format with the OSC address `/prediction`.
 You can interpret these as interactions predicted to occur right when the message is sent.
+The address and port of IMPSY's OSC server is configurable in the `osc` block, see `default.toml`.

 Here's an example diagram for our 8-controller example, the [xtouch mini controller](https://www.musictribe.com/Categories/Behringer/Computer-Audio/Desktop-Controllers/X-TOUCH-MINI/p/P0B3M).